 American Stephen Reinhart (Nick Adams) arrives in the quiet English village of Arkham to visit Susan Witley (Suzan Farmer), but none of the locals will dare go near the Witley mansion.
 Finding his own way there, Stephen meets Susan’s father, Nahum Witley (Boris Karloff), who insists that he must leave.
-However, Susan’s mother, Letitia Witley (Freda Jackson), alerts Stephen that something is going on, and that he must get Susan away immediately.
+Indeed, Susan’s mother, Letitia Witley (Freda Jackson), alerts Stephen that something is going on, and says that he must get Susan away immediately.
 The strange atmosphere in the house prompts Stephen’s curiosity, as does the haunting cloaked figure stalking the mansion grounds.
-In the basement, Nahum has dug up a meteorite which had crashed nearby; and its strange powers (radiation) are beginning to mutate everything – and everyone – nearby…
+In the basement, Nahum has dug up a meteorite which had crashed nearby.
+Its strange powers are beginning to mutate everything – and everyone – nearby…

 Nick Adams appears as something of an anachronism.
 His character, a modern American, sits at odds with the English village setting.
-Moreover, on an extra-textual level, after his turns in Toho’s sci-fi spectacles Invasion of Astro-Monster and Frankenstein Conquers the World (both released the same year as Die, Monster, Die!), his appearance in something more akin to a Hammer horror is surprising.
+Moreover, given Adams’ more famous turns in Toho’s sci-fi spectacles Invasion of Astro-Monster and Frankenstein Conquers the World (both released the same year as Die, Monster, Die!), his appearance in something akin to a Hammer horror is surprising in retrospect.

 Boris Karloff gives a wonderful performance (when did he not?) as the patriarch of the Witley family.
 Karloff delivers many-a melodramatic line with gusto and malevolence.

-Of the mutations caused by the meteorite’s power, one particular scene stands out.
+Mention must be made of the mutations caused by the meteorite’s power.
 Stephen and Susan explore Nahum’s greenhouse, finding overgrown vegetation.
 After hearing a monstrous scream, the pair venture into the potting shed to find its source.
-Inside, they find several grotesque mutations; lumps of creeping flesh with eyes staring out at you.
+Inside, they find several grotesque mutations: lumps of creeping flesh with eyes staring out at you.
 This is the film’s most Lovecraftian scene, as these creatures truly defy description.
 They somewhat call to mind the final form of the doomed astronaut in Hammer’s The Quatermass Xperiment (1955).
-As memorable as the scene is, it sadly doesn’t last very long; and we never get to see the creatures again.
+As memorable as the scene is, it sadly doesn’t last very long and we never get to see the creatures again.

-However, fear not monster fans, for the film’s finale features Karloff himself succumbing to the meteorite’s powers; and the image of a mutated Nahum stumbling about the mansion satisfies the desire to see the film’s monster.
+However, fear not, for the film’s finale features Karloff himself succumbing to the meteorite’s powers.
+The image of a mutated Nahum stumbling about the mansion satisfies the desire to see the film’s monster.